 What makes cases settle as quickly as they possibly can?
 Lawyers and paralegals working hard.

 If a case is going to be settled fast without a lawsuit for top value, a car accident lawyer will need to obtain all of the medical records and bills for the client.
 At our law firm and many personal injury firms, it is the lawyer’s job to collect the medical bills and records.

-If pre-suit settlement negotiations fail, your accident lawyer needs to push the ball forward as quickly as possible to get your money to you as soon as possible.
+What if your case settles?
+You do not have a check yet.
+Your accident lawyer needs to push the ball forward as quickly as possible to get your money to you as soon as possible.
 Some insurance companies drag their feet after a settlement has been effectuated.
-It is important that accident lawyers stay on top of the insurance company to expedite you getting your settlement check as soon as possible.
-Our firm knows our clients want to get their money quickly and we push the insurance companies to get out the check immediately.
+The best lawyers stay on top of the insurance company to expedite you getting your settlement check as soon as possible.
+Our firm knows our clients want to get their money quickly.
+So we push the insurance companies to get out the check immediately.

 Some victims often ask us how long the insurance company has to respond.
 In most states, there is no rule requiring the insurance company to respond at all.
 There are not many duties owed by an insurance company to you if you are not their insured.
 Their primary goal is to pay you as little as possible.
 There is no obligation for them to be fair with you.

 Before we leave this topic, there is one more thing you should know.
 If you have gotten this far in this article, you want to settle your case quickly.
 But in the average serious injury case, you need to file a lawsuit to maximize the value of your case.